karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     ```groovy
     stage('Increment Version') {

       steps {

         script {
+          echo 'Increment the application version...'
           // Increment the application version
           // You can use a npm package like 'npm-version' or write a custom script to increment the version
           // Example: sh 'npm run version:increment'
         }

       }

     }

     stage('Run Tests') {

       steps {

         script {
+          echo 'Run tests for the application...'
           // Run tests for the application
           // Example: sh 'npm test'
         }

       }

     }

     stage('Build Docker Image') {

       steps {

         script {
+          echo 'Build the Docker image with the incremented version...'
           // Build the Docker image with the incremented version
           // Example: sh 'docker build -t myapp:${version} .'
         }

       }

     }

     stage('Push Docker Image') {

       steps {

         script {
+          echo 'Push the Docker image to a registry...'
           // Push the Docker image to a registry
           // Example: sh 'docker push myapp:${version}'
         }

       }

     }

     stage('Commit Version') {

       steps {

         script {
+          echo 'Commit the version increment to Git...'
           // Commit the version increment to Git
           // Example:
           // sh 'git add package.json'
           // sh 'git commit -m "Increment version to ${version}"'
           // sh 'git push origin main'
         }

       }

     }
     ```